0n0n0m0uz/GaTech_Practicum/README.md

 `conda env create -f /path/to/environment.yml`

 4. Activate the conda environment you created:
- `activate pyhospice'\
+ `activate pyhospice'

+5. Launch Jupyter Notebook

-The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
+6. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.

 01_Clean_RawData.........
+> The first notebook will take the final version of the CSV datafile Compassus provided as input
+> **Data Exploration** - Run SweetViz, Functionality to eliminate columns of your choosing,
-> The first notebook will take the final version of the CSV datafile you provided as input, eliminate the columns I chose to eliminate, label the patients mortality class (1 or 0) depending on whether they died within 365 days or lived longer than 365 days.
-This will export a cleaned up CSV.
+> **Class Labels** - label the patients mortality class (1 or 0) depending on whether they died within 365 days or lived longer than 365 days.
+> Export Cleaned up CSV

 02_Create_Patient_Episode.........
 > The 2nd Jupyter File will take the cleaned up csv from step 1 and re-organize it into a standardized format more effective for model input.
 It will create separate dataframes and csv files for patients, episodes, visits, and events and export them.